COVID-19 pandemic: 2024

+2025

+In mid-2025, WHO lowered the global public health risk from COVID-19 from high to moderate due to high population immunity and improved clinical management.
+However, WHO advised continued vigilance due to ongoing circulation and virus evolution in humans and known animal reservoirs, low vaccine uptake, and insufficient genomic surveillance data.
+In May, World Health Assembly adopted the Pandemic Agreement that was spurred by deficiencies in global COVID response.
+In June, the WHO scientific panel published a report on COVID origin, concluding that "the weight of available evidence…suggests zoonotic spillover... either directly from bats or through an intermediate host".
+In the same year, updated International Health Regulations entered into force, spurred by the response to the COVID pandemic.

 Responses

 National reactions ranged from strict lockdowns to public education campaigns.
 WHO recommended that curfews and lockdowns should be short-term measures to reorganise, regroup, rebalance resources, and protect the health care system.
 As of 26 March 2020, 1.7 billion people worldwide were under some form of lockdown.
 This increased to 3.9 billion people by the first week of April—more than half the world's population.

 In several countries, protests rose against restrictions such as lockdowns.
 A February 2021 study found that protests against restrictions were likely to directly increase the spread of the virus.

 Asia

 As of the end of 2021, Asia's peak had come at the same time and at the same level as the world as a whole, in May 2021.
 However, cumulatively they had experienced only half of the global average in cases.